AmitTeli/cloudflare-websocket/README.md

 5. now from the browser access https://mywsproject.maymaindomain.com, you should see the messages sent from the server.

-The websocket on SSL code works without cloudflare as well as long as you provide correct ssl certificates for your domain name.
+This websocket example on SSL code works without cloudflare as well as long as you provide correct ssl certificates for your domain name.